almightynassar/almighty-rpg-manager/src/assets/md/faq.md

 ## What monsters are terrorizing the countryside sufficiently that if I kill them I will become famous?

-There are monsters everywhere on Terrea, but of particular note are: Aboleths, Dragons, Krakens, Remorhazes', and Vampires
+There are monsters everywhere on Terrea, but of particular note are:

+ - [Daemons](#/monsters?id=daemons) are the what the Gauld turned into after they passed into the Shadowrealm.
+They are almost immortal creatures that serve a similar mythological niche as angels, devils and demons.
+ - [Dragons](#/monsters?id=dragons) are giant flying serpentine monsters that are long-lived and sentient.
+They are prideful creatures that harbour a deep-seated hatred of the Gauld.
+ - [Krakens](#/monsters?id=dragons) are giant squid-like sea monsters that lurk the deep seas.
+ - [Primordials](#/monsters?id=primordials) are elemental creatures that reside in the Shadowrealm.
+They were Gauld that have been touched by Primus, and are distinct beings to the Daemons.
+ - [Vampires](#/monsters?id=vampires) are undead monsters that use their cunning and intelligence to entrap their prey.

 ## Are there any wars we can fight in?